TchernoLeRigolo/tinto-api/README.md

 tinto-api (coming soon in alpha)
 ================================

+>NOTE: At this stage this requires modern browsers with websockets

 A client-server mechanism for node and javascript clients - no REST, no HTTP, no boilerplate

 #What it does